A computer has provision for input and output, and a way to store the programs which process the input and determine the output.

 }

-Wait until the usual "Binary sketch size..." message comes up in the pane at the bottom of the Arduino development environment.
-Then click on the "Serial Monitor" button on the toolbar.
-(It is to the right of the "Upload to I/O board" button.
-Hover your mouse pointer over if you wish to confirm that you have the right one.)
+Wait until the usual "Binary sketch size..." message comes up in the pane at the bottom of the Arduino integrated development environment ("IDE").
+Then click on the "Serial Monitor" button, the "magnifying glass" I marked "6" in the diagram below.
+(It shows the top of the Arduino IDE window.)

-The reason I've shown you the serial monitor is that it can be very helpful when debugging things.
+You should care because the serial monitor can be very helpful when debugging things.

 Imagine that you are working on a large Arduino program, and it isn't doing what you want.
-Say the program looked like.....
+Say the program looks like.....

 void setup()